School of Media

 All applications with the appropriate initial/predicted qualifications or with initial evidence of appropriate prior learning and/or relevant experience will be considered.

-In most cases, this will also involve an interview, portfolio review, or a combination of both.
-Applicants that are shortlisted for interview will need to present more information about their skills and suitability by presentation of a small portfolio of work.
+In most cases the selection process will involve an interview, portfolio review, or a combination of both.
+Applicants who are shortlisted for interview will need to present more information about their skills and suitability by presentation of a small portfolio of work.

 All applications will be considered by the course team and offers will be made based upon the following selection criteria.
 The team will consider three key elements when making a decision on your suitability to join the course: